-Cumulative impact or effects: Cumulative impacts or effects are the changes in an aquatic ecosystem that are attributable to the collective effect of a number of individual discharges of dredged or fill material.
+Cumulative adverse environmental effects: Cumulative adverse environmental effects are the changes in an aquatic ecosystem that are attributable to the collective effect of a number of individual discharges of dredged or fill material.
 Although the impact of a particular discharge may constitute a minor change in itself, the cumulative effect of numerous such piecemeal changes can result in a major impairment of the water resources and interfere with the productivity and water quality of existing aquatic ecosystems.
-Cumulative effects attributable to the discharge of dredged or fill material in waters of the United States should be predicted to the extent reasonable and practical.
-The permitting authority shall collect information and solicit information from other sources about the cumulative impacts on the aquatic ecosystem.
+Cumulative adverse environmental effects attributable to the discharge of dredged or fill material in waters of the United States should be predicted to the extent reasonable and practical.